Method Overriding in Java (with Examples)

 }

-But due to Christmas day on 25 Dec, the young couple wants to change date of marrying.
-So, what will you do?
+But later, due to Christmas day on 25th December, the young couple decides to change the date of marrying.
+Now, what should you do?

 public class Change extends Marry